 Neuroendocrine Tumours (NETs)

 A neuroendocrine tumour (NET) is a rare tumour that can develop in many different organs of the body.
-It affects the ells that release hormones into the bloodstream (neuroendocrine cells).i
+It affects the cells that release hormones into the bloodstream (neuroendocrine cells).
+The cause of NETs is not fully understood and the treatment is dependent on individual patient circumstances including where the tumour is, how advanced the patient’s condition is and the patient’s overall health.i

 Ipsen has sought to find solutions to help patients and doctors better manage NETs, including for cases where the disease may be indolent and require tumour and symptom control.

 Medullary thyroid cancer is a rare type of thyroid cancer that can spread to different parts of the body, including the liver or lungs.
-Only 2% of thyroid cancers are medullary thyroid cancer and a quarter are caused by an inherited faulty genei.
+In Ireland, over 250 people are diagnosed with thyroid cancer every yeari.
+Nearly 2% of thyroid cancers are medullary thyroid cancer in the UK and roughly a quarter are caused by an inherited faulty geneii.

-Surgery is the primary treatment for thyroid cancer, to completely remove the thyroid (total thyroidectomy).
-Once the disease is more advanced, a patient could be eligible with other types of therapyii.
+Surgery is the most common treatment for thyroid cancer, either completely removing the thyroid (total thyroidectomy) or partially (lobectomy or partial thyroidectomy).
+Once the disease is more advanced, a patient could be eligible for other types of therapyiii.

 Primary liver cancer is cancer that started in the liver.
 There are 5 main types but hepatocellular carcinoma (also called hepatoma or HCC) is the most common type.
 This type of liver cancer develops from the main liver cells called hepatocytes.
 It’s more common in people who have a damaged liver from cirrhosis (scarring of the liver due to previous damage, such as from the hepatitis B or C virus or long term alcoholic drinking)i.